-During 2020/21 the PCC was successful in securing two special police grants for Bedfordshire equating to £5M.
+During 2020/21 the PCC was successful in securing two special police grants for Bedfordshire equating to $\pounds 5M$ .
 This included continuation funding for gang, gun & knife issues faced by Bedfordshire alongside a new award targeted against recently uncovered organised crime targets operating with Bedfordshire.
 It has been accepted that the disproportionate impact on a Force our size puts these operations outside what is considered as business as usual.
-While these would normally be considered one-off payments, similar bids have been submitted for 2021/22 that we expect will be approved.
+These grants have continued to be received through to financial year 2022/23 and have been confirmed as continuing into 2023/24 albeit they will include tapering which will result in a reduction in the two grants totalling $\pounds 0.6M$ in that financial year.

 These payments have transformed our finances in the short term as we would have otherwise overspent in the previous three years.
-The grant has also assisted in the longer-term financial position, which alongside the increase in funding through council tax increases and uplift grant will mean that the Force can plan to recruit 53 police officers in 2021/22 and will aim to continue to grow in the following financial year.
+The grant has also assisted in the longer-term financial position, which alongside the increase in funding through council tax increases and uplift grant meant that the Force recruited 53 police officers in 2021/22 and are on target to recruit a further 72 by 31 March 2023.

 While the Finance settlement received was better than we had anticipated we have suffered a significant loss of funding as a direct result of the Covid19 pandemic.
 We have seen a reduction in the tax base in Bedfordshire, this represents the number of households that pay council tax.
-The reduction of 0.55% equates to $\pm 0.768M$ less funding than anticipated when our planning started for the 2021/22 budget.
+The reduction of 0.55% equates to £0.768M less funding than anticipated when our planning started for the 2021/22 budget.
 At the same time, we have seen a collection fund deficit further reducing our funding position.

-We did see an increase in the main police main grant of $\pounds 4.3M$ , $\pounds 2.7M$ of this has been attributed to the cost of the officers formally funded by uplift grant in 2019/20 and 2020/21, these can now be built into the base budget.
-Bedfordshire has then been awarded $\pounds 0.9M$ uplift grant in 2021/22 to fund the recruitment of 53 officers during the financial year.
+We did see an increase in the main police grant of £4.7M, £2.7M of this has been attributed to the cost of the officers formally funded by uplift grant in 2019/20 and 2020/21, these can now be built into the base budget.
+Bedfordshire has then been awarded £0.9M uplift grant in 2021/22 to fund the recruitment of 53 officers during the financial year.